mbyoung99/Matthew_Young_Portfolio/README.md

 # Matthew_Young_Portfolio
-My data science and machine learning projects
+This is a portfolio to document my projects that I create while I learn data science and machine learning.

 ## [Linear Regression Models](https://github.com/mbyoung99/Linear_Regressions)
 * My continuous regression projects for sets of sample data and derivations of the different models